 1.4.3 A sale by auction is complete when the auctioneer announces its completion by the fall of the hammer, or in any other customary manner and until that announcement is made, a bid may be retracted.

 1.5 The auction will commence at the published time and will not be delayed to allow any specific person or more persons to take part in the auction.

 1.6 A person who attends the auction to bid on behalf of another person (i.e. on behalf of a company) must produce a letter of authority that expressly authorises him or her to bid on behalf of that person.
 Where a person is bidding on behalf of a company the letter of authority must appear on the letterhead of the company and must be accompanied by a certified copy of the resolution authorising him or her to bid on behalf of the company.

-1.7 LEO Auctioneers (Pty.)Ltd. does have a trust account into which all monies will be paid by means of a Bank Cheque or Electronic Funds Transfer (EFT) for the benefit of the seller, minus any commission payable to LEO Auctioneers (Pty.)
+1.7 LEO Auctioneers (Pty.)Ltd. does have a trust account into which all monies will be paid by means of a Bank Transfer [ Electronic Funds Transfer (EFT)] for the benefit of the seller, minus any commission and/or costs, payable to LEO Auctioneers (Pty.)
 Ltd. in terms of the Conditions of Sale that applies to the auction sale (“the Conditions of Sale”).
 Banking Details: ABSA BANK; Branch Code: 632005; Account Name: LEO Auctioneers Trust Account; Account No.: 1009762295.

 1.8 The auctioneer will during the auction announce the reason for the auction unless that reason is the normal and voluntary disposal of property by the seller.

 1.9 Anyone who intends to bid at the auction must register his or her identity on the bidder’s record prior to commencement of the auction and such registration must meet the FICA requirements, (Financial Intelligence Centre Act, 2001) in respect of the establishment and verification of identity and physical address of the person and the person must sign the registration entry.